rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/how-to-guides/skaffold-and-rancher-desktop.md

     Per the [Skaffold docs](https://skaffold.dev/docs/pipeline-stages/init/#build-config-initialization),`skaffold init` walks through your project directory and looks for any build configuration files such as `Dockerfile`, `build.gradle/pom.xml`, `package.json`, `requirements.txt`, or `go.mod`.

     We will select `Dockerfile` and `package.json` in our example.
 This will generate the initial configuration file that you can modify as needed.
 When prompted, select `yes` to write your config to `skaffold.yaml`.

 1. In your editor, review your `app.js` and `manifests.yaml` files.
 Note that in `manifests.yaml`, you will have a deployment config as well as a service config.
 It is only necessary to have 1 `replica` for testing purposes.

+    Additionally, users can set their workloads `imagePullPolicy` to `IfNotPresent` (in this example the update can be made to the `manifests.yaml` file) which will allow for Skaffold to build locally without pushing the image to the registry.
+Users will need to update their `skaffold.yaml` as well in order to implement this change as noted below:

+    ```
+    apiVersion: skaffold/v2beta29
+    kind: Config
+    metadata:
+      name: skaffold
+    build:
+      local:
+        push: false
+        useDockerCLI: true
+    ```

 1. Back in your terminal, you'll notice that you will have two options: `skaffold run` that lets you build and deploy, and `skaffold dev` that allows you to enter development mode with auto-redeploy.
 We will use `skaffold dev` in this example.